 - Also, you could prepare different flavors of compote for a fun variation: skip the rhubarb and add more strawberries or other berries.

-- Other topping ideas include: unsweetened apple sauce, cinnamon and and maple syrup.
+- Other topping ideas include: unsweetened apple sauce, cinnamon and maple syrup.

 I hope you enjoy this barley and oat breakfast bowl as much as we do!
 If you try it, please leave a comment below and rate the recipe to let me know how it was.
 Your feedback is so helpful!

-- 3 cup almond milk plus more for serving
+- 3 cup vegan plain milk - plus more for serving

 - 1 tsp vanilla extract